EISLAB2021/Acoustic_3D_Measurement/README.md

 Acoustic simulation: [https://github.com/sollynoay/Sonar-simulator-blender]

 An enhanced version featuring adaptive shadow modeling for varying seafloor geometries and sonar altitudes is currently under development.

+# Acknowledgment
+The authors would like to thank Sound Metrics Corp.[https://github.com/SoundMetrics/aris-integration-sdk] for their valuable technical insights and knowledge sharing in the areas of underwater acoustic data acquisition and lightweight processing, which greatly supported the development of this project.